MarcinOrlowski/trans-tool/README.md

 For base file it executes following validators:

 * Syntax: ensures use of allowed comment markers, key - value separators etc.
+* Brackets: ensures all brackets opened are closed and there's no unpaired bracket.
+* KeyFormat: ensures key string matches defined pattern.
+* QuotationMarks: ensures all quotation marks are unpaired.
 * TrailingWhiteChars: no trailing spaces nor tabs at the end of each line.
+* TypesettingQuotationMarks: ensures that typesetting quotation marks (where you have separate quote opening and closing characters) are paired and properly nested.
 * WhiteCharsBeforeLinefeed: ensures there's no space nor tab character placed before linefeed literals (`\n` and `\r`).
-* KeyFormat: ensures key string matches defined pattern.
-* Brackets: ensures all brackets opened are closed and there's no unpaired bracket.
-* QuotationMarks: ensures all quotation marks are unpaired.

 For translation files, the following checks are performed:

 * Syntax: ensures use of allowed comment markers, key - value separators etc.
-* TrailingWhiteChars: no trailing spaces nor tabs at the end of each line.
-* MissingTranslation: keys found in base file, but missing in translation.
+* Brackets: ensures all brackets opened are closed and there's no unpaired bracket.
 * DanglingKeys: keys found in translation file but not present in base file.
 * EmptyTranslations: empty translations for non-empty text in base file.
+* FormattingValues: ensures all formatting values (i.e. `%s`, `%d`) present in base file are also present in translation, and the order is correct.
+* KeyFormat: ensures key string matches defined pattern.
+* MissingTranslation: keys found in base file, but missing in translation.
+* Punctuation: ensures translation ends with punctuation mark (`:`, `.`, `?`, `!`) if entry in base file ends that way.
+* QuotationMarks: ensures all quotation marks are unpaired.
 * StartsWithTheSameCase: ensures translation starts with the same character case (upper/lower) as entry in base file.
-* Punctuation: ensures translation ends with punctuation mark (`:`, `.`, `?`, `!`) if entry if base file ends that way.
+* TrailingWhiteChars: no trailing spaces nor tabs at the end of each line.
+* TypesettingQuotationMarks: ensures that typesetting quotation marks (where you have separate quote opening and closing characters) are paired and properly nested.
 * WhiteCharsBeforeLinefeed: ensures there's no space nor tab character placed before linefeed literals (`\n` and `\r`).
-* KeyFormat: ensures key string matches defined pattern.
-* Brackets: ensures all brackets opened are closed and there's no unpaired bracket.
-* QuotationMarks: ensures all quotation marks are unpaired.
-* FormattingValues: ensures all formatting values (i.e. `%s`, `%d`) present in base file are also present in translation, and the order is correct.

 NOTE: as this is quite common that translation file may not be updated instantly, `prop-tool` considers key presence condition fulfilled also when given key exists in `B` file but is commented out and follow expected comment format: